data-exp-lab/dxl-docs/source/mission_statement.rst

 Short Version
 -------------

-We seek to develop and utilize interdisciplinary tools for data analysis and visualization, to support the scholarly pursuits of ourselves and others and to build a strong community engaged in participatory inquiry.
+We seek to develop and utilize innovative, interdisciplinary tools for data analysis and visualization, to support the scholarly pursuits of ourselves and others and to build a strong community engaged in participatory inquiry.

 Long Version
 ------------